clawpack/doc/doc/fgout.rst

 added in v5.7.0, referred to as `fgmax grids`; see :ref:`fgmax`.

-An improved version of the capability to output on a fixed grid at more frequent times than the standard AMR output is being introduced in v5.9.0, and these are now called `fgout grids` to complement the `fgmax grids`.
+An improved version of the capability to output on a fixed grid at more frequent times than the standard AMR output has been introduced in v5.9.0, and these are now called `fgout grids` to complement the `fgmax grids`.
 These `fgout grids` are described further below.